lukeed/pwa/packages/plugin-sw-workbox/readme.md

 ## Usage

-The plugin is recognized by and attached to `@pwa/core` automatically; however, you must manually include the generated `sw.js` file into your bundle!
+The plugin is recognized by and attached to `@pwa/core` automatically.

+However, you must manually include the generated `sw.js` file into your bundle!

 ```js
 if (process.env.NODE_ENV === 'production') {